 The project will benefit NOAA trust resources through active removal of many tons of marine debris, assessment of the environmental impacts pre and post removal, and increased awareness of marine debris impacts.
 Mississippi State University will provide technical assistance and project management to GOMA related to identifying and removing large marine debris items in all US Gulf Coast states.
 These activities will include assessing, estimating removal cost, permitting, developing and administering RFPs, and monitoring.

-GOMA is seeking proposals from qualified contractors to assist with the removal of vessels in south Galveston County, Texas based on the following information in this Request for Proposal (RFP).
+GOMA is seeking proposals from qualified contractors to assist with the assessment, salvage plan, and removal of a vessel in Orange County based on the following information in this Request for Proposal (RFP).

 GENERAL INFORMATION